Juli-Bk/vigo-client/README.md

 ### `npm start`

-To launche the test runner in the interactive watch mode:
+To launch the test runner in the interactive watch mode:

 ### `npm test`